 "Look again," said the rider.

+The Blacksmith cried out in agony.
 "Things are not always as they seem," said the rider striding out into the storm.

-It was decided that every man woman and child in the village would receive an equal share of the bounty and should an owner appear, they would all work in unison to pay off the debt.
-Even Shipman who still remained locked in his house was allocated a fair portion.
+It was decided that every man woman and child in the village would receive an equal share of the bounty, and should an owner appear, they would all work in unison to pay off the debt.
+Even Shipman, who still remained locked in his house, was allocated a fair portion.
 His oldest friend offered to bring the Blacksmith his food.